munificent/craftinginterpreters/book/garbage-collection.md

 ### Processing gray objects

-OK, now when we're done marking the roots we have both set a bunch of fields and filled our work list with objects to chew through.
+OK, now when we're done marking the roots, we have both set a bunch of fields and filled our work list with objects to chew through.
 It's time for the next phase.